 Eventually, the loss of muscle fibers causes you to slow down, lose strength and energy.
 Strength training is the best way to restore muscle and revitalize your energy levels, and yet only 10% of Americans even claim to be doing any strength training.

 What causes midlife belly?
 The average weight gain during perimenopause is 10 pounds, and there is a natural tendency to store fat in the abdominal area.

-The combination of age, hormones and stress all contribute to belly fat.
-With age, a woman’s level of estrogen declines and the male hormone, testosterone, becomes more prominent.
+The combination of age, hormones, and stress all contribute to belly fat.
+With age, a woman’s level of estrogen declines, and the male hormone, testosterone, becomes more prominent.
 This causes fat to migrate to the gut from other parts of the body.
-Stress reaction has a similar effect on fat distribution as it releases another hormone, cortisol, which also encourages fat storage in the belly.
+Stress reaction has a similar effect on the fat distribution as it releases another hormone, cortisol, which also encourages fat storage in the belly.

 Exercise may be the most important factor in keeping weight off once you’ve lost it.

 In one recent study, women who lost weight and exercised (either on a walking program or on a weight-training regimen) regained less weight than those who didn’t, and, even more striking, did not regain weight around their mid-section.

 Belly fat has been linked with an increased risk for heart disease, diabetes, and breast cancer.

 Strength training is a key factor in reducing your risk for developing these conditions, as well as osteoporosis.
 It can help alleviate symptoms of both rheumatoid and osteoarthritis, depression, and hypertension.